 - After that, put the following formula on cell C12.

-- Finally, hit Enter button to get the number of Total Cells.
+- Finally, hit the Enter button to get the number of Total Cells.

-2. Use Excel COLUMNS Function to Get First and Last Cell
+2. Use the Excel COLUMNS Function to Get the First and Last Cell

 Furthermore, I have joined the ADDRESS and ROW functions to find the cell references of the dataset in Excel.
 For the purpose of demonstration, I have chosen the complete dataset and calculated the cell reference of the first cell and last cell.
 However, the process is quite similar to the previous ones.
 Hence, follow the steps below in order to get your desired outcome.